keithrbennett/wifiwand/README.md

 Connected!
 ```

+### Cautions

+If the wifi networking changes from on to off while `till(:off)` is waiting,
+the program will hang indefinitely.
+I am currently looking into this problem.
+It also happens outside of this program; you can reproduce it by running `curl`,
+preferably on a longer running request, then turning off your wifi.
+This is pretty
+serious, and I'm considering removing the `:off` option from the `till` command.

 ### Password Lookup Oddity

 You may find it odd (I did, anyway) that even if you issue the password command